blinkmobile/forms-cli/docs/plugin-development-overview.md

 The Forms CLI is lightweight and the bulk of the work is done in the plug-ins installed into your projects folder.

 `processForm` is called by the command `bm forms create`. `bm forms create` will handle the job of getting the definition from its source, normalizing the structure into a specific JSON structure.
-Then it will iterate over each form, passing the whole form definition to your `processForm` function. `processForm` needs to return an array of functions that the Forms CLI will iterate over.
-Normally these functions would use the [template-helper](../packages/template-helper) functions to return a function which runs `lazyWriteFile` to write the source files for the framework you are building for.
+Then it will iterate over each form, passing the whole form definition to your `processForm` function. `processForm` needs to return a Promise.
+Normally the `processForm` function would use the [template-helper](../packages/template-helper) functions to write the source files for the framework you are building for.
 The [AngularJS](../packages/bm-plugin-forms-angularjs) plugin makes extensive use of the template helper.

 `build` is called from `bm forms build` will take the source files made by `bm forms create` and run the build command from the installed plugin.
 The AngularJS plugin uses gulp to build a distribution file and setup a simple index.html, however you may elect to leave the `build` function empty (by passing back `Promise.resolve()`) and include the building of your forms library in your app's build step.